FyraLabs/stratum/DESIGN.md

   ```

 - `stratum tag <stratum_ref> <new_tag>` - copies a tag to a new tag, maybe consider --move to delete/rename the old tag

+## Additional Notes

+Stratum’s ComposeFS implementation is a fork of the Rust ComposeFS project, re-implemented to enable writable OverlayFS upperdir support—a feature upstream lacks due to its tarball-based, read-only OSTree-style Repository model.

+The upstream Rust ComposeFS project is explicitly experimental, described by its author as a fast-iteration playground and learning project, not intended for immediate production use.
+It is expected to eventually merge into more complete systems, like Stratum as seen here.

+While the upstream C ComposeFS mount helper supports writable OverlayFS upperdirs, the official Rust ComposeFS implementation does not.
+To maintain a fully Rust-native userspace workflow without shelling out, Stratum re-implements ComposeFS to add this capability directly.